 lf The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS Complete Care (ACC) plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws from the program.
-It is the first time the customer has ever been approved for KidsCare.
-Twelve months Reaches age 19; Moves out of state; Is incarcerated or in an Institution for Mental Disease (IMD); Is approved for another AHCCCS Medical Assistance (MA) program; Gets creditable coverage; Is adopted; Cannot be located and mail is returned to the agency as undeliverable; Does not pay the monthly premium; Fails to cooperate; Was ineligible at the time of the initial enrollment; or Voluntarily withdraws from the program.
+The customer is under age 19 when approved or renewed.
+12 months Reaches age 19; Moves out of state; Was approved or renewed in error, or Voluntarily withdraws from the program.